LostSignal/ably-dotnet/README.md

 Shortcomings & considerations:

-* This library is only tested manually on Unity for Windows.
+* This library is only tested manually on Unity.
 We do not yet have automated tests running on the Unity platform.
-* Installation requires developers to import a custom unity packages that includes all of Ably's dependencies.
+* Installation requires developers to manually set up the library

 Unity Requirements:

 - Unity 2018.2.0 or newer
 - The following Unity Player settings must be applied:
-  - Scripting Runtime Version should be '.NET 4.x Equivalent'
+  - Scripting Runtime Version should be '.NET 4.x Equivelant'
   - Api Compatibility Level should be '.NET Standard 2.0'

-Please download the latest unity package from the [github releases page](https://github.com/ably/ably-dotnet/releases).
-All releases from 1.1.16 will include a unity package as well.

-Implementation note for Unity.
-The library creates a number of threads and all callbacks are executed on non UI threads.
-This makes it difficult to update UI elements inside any callback executed by Ably.
-To make it easier we still support capturing the SynchronizationContext and synchronizing callbacks to the UI thread.
-This is OK for smaller projects and can be enabled using the following Client option `CaptureCurrentSynchronizationContext`.
-Even thought the setting is deprecated it will not be removed.
+- Json.NET 9.0.1 or newer.
+If you are targetting macOS or iOS (or other platforms that require the IL2CPP scripting backend) then a version of Json.NET that has been modified to work with an AOT compiler is required, we have had success with [Json.Net.Unity3D](https://github.com/SaladLab/Json.Net.Unity3D)

+The .NET Standard build of ably-dotnet (IO.Ably.dll) needs to be added the asset folder of your Unity project.
+As Unity does not support Nuget out of the box we currently recommend building ably-dotnet from source, although it should be possible to [extract the required assembly from the nuget package](https://articles.runtings.co.uk/2014/09/easily-extracting-nupkg-files-with.html) or use a [3rd party Nuget extension for Unity](https://assetstore.unity.com/packages/tools/utilities/nuget-for-unity-104640), but those options are beyond the scope of this document.
+To build from source clone this repository and build the IO.Ably.NETStandard20 project, this can be done from Visual Studio by opening the IO.Ably.sln file or via the command line.
+To build via the comandline `cd` to `ably-dotnet/src/IO.Ably.NETStandard20/` and run `dotnet build`, the build output can then be found in `ably-dotnet/src/IO.Ably.NETStandard20/bin/Release/netstandard2.0`, navigate there to obtain the required `IO.Ably.dll`.
+Finally, install a compatible version of Json.NET into your Unity projects asset folder (e.g. [Json.Net.Unity3D](https://github.com/SaladLab/Json.Net.Unity3D)).

 ### Unsupported platforms